-Our DISH Network Satellite Internet Review
+DISH Network Satellite Internet Review

 At its core, DISH is in the business of satellite television packages.
-Though it used to provide satellite internet directly to customers, in 2017 it began partnering with HughesNet and Viasat — the two major nationwide satellite Internet providers — to bundle satellite internet services with its TV packages.
+Though it used to provide satellite internet directly to customers, in 2017 it began partnering with HughesNet and Viasat — the two major nationwide satellite internet providers — to bundle satellite internet services with its TV packages.

-Satellite internet, with its low speeds cellphone-like data limits, is often a last resort for people living in rural areas without access to broadband.
+Satellite internet, with its low speeds and cellphone-like data limits, is often a last resort for people living in rural areas without access to broadband.
 And since you can’t get DISH’s satellite internet on its own, we’d only recommend it for those in rural areas who are also looking for a TV provider.
 That said, low speeds may not be a hindrance if you only use the internet for basic web browsing, and DISH’s TV service does offer some standout perks: the best DVR system on the market, an excellent channel selection, and a full year of free HBO when you sign up.

 DISH promises the best satellite TV and internet package in the industry, saying, “Not only do we have great internet available where you live, we have the best TV in the industry — all at a price the competition can't touch.”
 On its satellite internet performance specifically, DISH claims, “Connections are reliable, installation is professional, and customer support is available 24/7.”

 DISH’s satellite internet performance is tough to gauge, because your location will determine whether you’re connected with HughesNet or Viasat.
 In our review of the best satellite internet, we found that HughesNet is the best provider for speed and reliability, consistently meeting or exceeding its promise of 25 Mbps speeds.
 Viasat does have the edge in data limits, beating out HughesNet’s 50 GB limit with a cap of 150 GB — necessary if you spend a lot of time streaming video.